-Figure 9: Fibre-optic data for Event 2. a) Waterfall plot of strain in BGT-6; b) Spider plot showing development of directional strain with time around the injection borehole; c) Depth of maximum strain seen during Event 1 and Event 2.
+Fig.10: Fibre-optic data for Event 2. a) Waterfall plot of strain in BGT-6; b) Spider plot showing development of directional strain with time around the injection borehole; c) Depth of maximum strain seen during Event 1 and Event 2.

 Borehole BGT-6 showed extension of up to 94 µm in most sensors (Cuss et al., 2024).
 The fibre-optic data also showed much more distributed deformation along the borehole lengths in Event 2 compared with Event 1.
-This was most evident in BGT-6, with deformation seen along the entire length of the borehole (Fig.9a).
+This was most evident in BGT-6, with deformation seen along the entire length of the borehole (Fig.10a).
 The build-up of strain was instantaneous and much more rapid than seen in Event 1.
 Deformation was restricted in extent in Event 1 mainly within a metre of the depth of the injection interval.
 This suggests that the mechanism behind Event 2 was fundamentally different from Event 1.
 Two groups of response are seen in the distribution of borehole responses.
 In BGT-5 to BGT-7, deformation is seen along the entire length of the borehole, whereas in BGT-3 to BGT-4 and BGT-8 to BGT-9 much more localised deformation was seen, similar to that seen in Event 1.
 Up to 400 µε was seen in the fibre-optic array (BGT-5).
 The greatest deformation was seen down-dip of the injection borehole, with large positive spikes in strain followed by strain recovery.
 Along strike of the injection borehole, a less pronounced spike was seen, followed by limited recovery.
 Limited strain was seen up-dip.

-Examining strain as a spider plot (Fig.9b) shows the progression of deformation was very rapid.
+Examining strain as a spider plot (Fig.10b) shows the progression of deformation was very rapid.
 Strain initially developed down-dip of the injection borehole towards BGT-5 to BGT-7.
 The strain towards BGT-5 and BGT-7 quickly recovered, meaning that the strain ellipse progressed in the direction of BGT-6, directly down-dip from the injector.
 Initial deformation was very short-lived down-dip of the injection borehole, with deformation progressing to be predominantly in the direction of BGT-6 (orientation of 270°).
-Figure 9c shows a representation of the depth of the maximum strain seen in each borehole.
+Fig.10c shows a representation of the depth of the maximum strain seen in each borehole.
 The depths of features mostly differed between Event 1 and Event 2, indicating the formation of a new feature.